Entry criteria (GCSE grades):

-Applicants without GCSE OE need a minimum of 5 & 5 in Science.
+PE 5.
+Applicants without GCSE PE need a minimum of 5/5 in Science

 Physiological factors affecting performance; Psychological factors affecting performance; Socio-cultural and contemporary issues; Performance with physical education.